OyelekeOlayemi/Railways-ChatBot/README.md

 # Railways_ChatBot
 Chatbot for railways FAQ's
 ## PreRequisites
-### You must have following modules intalled before running this code:-
+### You must have following modules installed before running this code:-
 - SpeechRecognition
 - pyttsx3
 - chatterbot